 - 1. Switch on the transmitter and receiver you wish to lock. - 2.
 Press and hold MENU.
-Release when the status LED blinks green. - Press MENU three times.
+Release when the status LED blinks green. - 3.
+Press MENU three times.
 The status LED will blink green four times repeatedly. - 4.
 Press SET.
-The status LED will blink green in single-flash intervals. - 5.
-Press SET once.
+The status LED will blink green in single-flash intervals.

+- 5. Press SET once.
 The status LED will blink red once repeatedly. - 6.
-Press MENU once.
-The status LED will blink red twice repeatedly. - 7.
-Press SET.
-The LED will blink rapidly green.
+Press MENU once, the LED will blink red twice repeatedly. - 7.
+Press SET, the LED will blink rapidly green.
 The memory is now locked.
-Press and hold MENU to return to driving mode.
+Press MENU and SET to return to driving mode.